SchweppesWasTaken/NetHunterMap/README.md

 ⚠️ Notes:

+    AS A SUDO IT WILL LOAD MUCH LONGER THAN WITHOUT

     MIGHT NOT WORK WITHOUT DOING ALL THE REQUIREMENTS WITHOUT SUDO (ill fix that)

     OS detection (-O) requires root privileges.